 While Facebook doesn't allow you to customize what stories you'll see first in your News Feed, it does offer some tools to help control what posts and updates can appear in it.

-Alternatively, if you no longer want to be friends with someone on Facebook, you can go to that friend's Timeline and select Friends Unfriend.
+If you no longer want to be friends with someone on Facebook, you can go to that friend's Timeline and select Friends > Unfriend.
 This means you will no longer receive any updates from this person.
 It also means this person will no longer be able to see any of your nonpublic information.

 Whenever you like something on Facebook, you're also subscribing to a Facebook page.